jonathanlermitage/oga-maven-plugin/README.md

 #### Changing the definitions

-By default, this plugin is configured to use the [community maintained definitions file](https://raw.githubusercontent.com/jonathanlermitage/oga-maven-plugin/master/uc/og-definitions.json) in this repository.
+By default, this plugin is configured to use the [community maintained definitions files](https://github.com/jonathanlermitage/oga-maven-plugin/tree/master/uc) in this repository. `og-definitions.json` defines official migration plans. `og-unofficial-definitions.json` defines unofficial migration plans for abandoned dependencies with no official successors (active forks are proposed instead).

 If you would like to use **only** your own definitions you can override the location of the file:
 ```xml